 To freeze, wrap and store in a freezer-safe container and use within 3 months.
 To thaw, let sit at room temperature.

-Let me know if you make these zucchini blueberry muffins, leave a comment and star rating below!
-I appreciate hearing from you and it helps others learn more about the recipe too!
+If you make this Blueberry Zucchini Muffins recipe, be sure to leave a comment and star rating on the blog!
+I love hearing from you, and it helps others learn more about the recipe too.
 Xx Ashley

 Ingredients